Edit Blog Post

 "Ok, but there are no markings.
 How do I know which is 'B'?"

-I stay ten.
 It's quite a tough place to leave.
+Excellent company.
 Free accommodation.
 Cheap food.
 Beautiful surroundings.
 Fantastic weather.
-Excellent company.
 It's difficult to ask for much more!
-In fact I begin to fear what Karma has lined up in store for me.
+In fact I begin to fear for what Karma has lined up in store for me.
 I almost dare not say that on a couple of occasions I do get quite bored, though I suspect that this has more to do with my love of movement and increasing frustration with how static I've been recently rather than any deficiencies in Ilha.
-Probably the most eventful things that happen are watching a guy trying to club someone over the head with a concrete slab during a fight outside a bar, and getting locked out of the house.
+Probably the most eventful things that happen are watching a guy trying to club someone over the head with a concrete slab during a fight outside a bar, and getting locked out of the house one day.

 The island must be the most photogenic place I've ever visited - for the first time I'm obliged to break my rule of uploading no more than one page's worth of pictures to the blog; I simply couldn't choose which to leave out.
 Fortunately one of my hosts lends me her rather juicy SLR so that I can make the most of the photographic opportunities available.